View Project Photos

 With the independent design solutions from each artist as a starting point, ideas were massaged, blended and sometimes discarded during a three month gestation and protracted labor that finally led to the birth of the design for the Elvis Window.

-At the ground breaking ritual, Dan Ackroyd proclaimed the turn-of-the-century Federalist-style Baptist Church the future “Supreme Court of Rock’N’Roll”.
+At the ground breaking ritual, Dan Ackroyd had proclaimed the turn-of-the-century Federalist-style Baptist Church the future “Supreme Court of Rock’N’Roll”.
 The three stained glass windows would overlook an elevated, carved Judges’ Bench/Stage/Dining Area with a dignified King Elvis presiding from his throne.
-Musical-staff borders with hit song titles, record labels from first record contracts, star-studded cobalt skies and distinctive gold-pink glass would all reappear in the more energetic Chuck Berry and Jerry Lee Lewis soon to follow.
+Musical-staff borders with hit song titles, record labels from first record contracts, star-studded cobalt skies and distinctive gold-pink glass details would all reappear in the more energetic Chuck Berry and Jerry Lee Lewis soon to follow.

-[With the Elvis Window design now approved, the design team moved on to the other two windows.
-I then sent design and specifications to three stained glass fabrication studios in Philadelphia, New York and Dallas that were capable of doing the extensive glass painting required for the Elvis and future windows.
+[With the Elvis Window design now approved,] the design team moved on to the other two windows.
+I then sent the Elvis design and specifications to stained glass fabrication studios in Philadelphia, New York and Dallas that were capable of doing the extensive glass painting required for the Elvis and future windows.
 Based on pricing and proximity, Kebrle Studio of Dallas was chosen.
 John and Irmgard Kebrle along with assistant Greg Cortinas would face the task of fabricating the Elvis Window by opening night, 39 days away!
 Kebrle and I flew to glass importer S.A.
 Bendheim in New York City to select the German, French, English and domestic mouthblown glasses that, along with additions from Kebrle’s private stock, would make up the HRC glass palette.

 [ASIDE: Sadly, it must be reported at this point that John Kebrle displayed a deeply engrained, unabashed male-chauvinism whenever he had dealings with Ellen Soderquist.
 After several unfortunate incidents at Kebrle Studio, it was only Tigrett’s firm intercession that allowed Ellen to complete her work on the painted glass portraits at Kebrle Studio.
 As a final insult, once the Elvis Window was installed and after the Grand Opening, unbeknownst to anyone on the Artist Team, John Kebrle removed the top sections of the Elvis Window containing Elvis’ portrait and took them back to his studio.
 There he disassembled the sections, removed the glass containing Soderquist’s painstakingly rendered portrait and replaced it with his own attempt at portraiture!
 This was not discovered until Ellen’s next visit to the HRC where she immediately recognized what amounted to theft.
 As with figures seen in his other church windows, Kebrle’s painted Elvis is more or less passable as “traditional stained glass”, but doesn’t come close to beauty and subtlety captured in Soderquist’s portrait of Elvis.]

-After several attempts at etching the “black-on-clear” mouthblown glass (used in all three windows), the flashed layer of black proved to be too thick to produce necessary detail.
+After several attempts at etching the “black-flashed-on-clear” mouthblown glass (used in all three windows), the flashed layer of black proved to be too thick to produce necessary detail.
 Kebrle solved the problem by etching away the entire area where detail was needed with hydrofluoric acid and then painting it back in with black glass paint (i.e. Jerry Lee Lewis’ piano keys).

 Every piece of glass in the window is painted.
 Kebrle first applied the “trace” to delineate detail using black glass paint and trace brushes.
 The fine detail was used for musical staff borders, lettering, guitar detail, record labels, Elvis’ crown, etc. Then the painted pieces of glass were fired in Kebrle’s hand-built, gas-fired flash kiln with a sliding, 2×3 foot shelf-loader.
 After the trace firing, each piece of glass was then covered with a matte wash of black paint and all pieces of glass in each section of the window were re-assembled on a horizontal sheet of plate glass.
 The pieces of glass were then affixed to the horizontal sheet with drops of glazer’s wax.
 The waxed-up section was then tilted near vertical on a “light-easel”, thus backlighting the glass from behind.
 Using a variety of highlighting brushes, styli, stick lights plus a mahl stick to steady the hand, Kebrle [and sometimes Soderquist] methodically and selectively removed the matte to create shading, highlighting, texture and depth.
 John also used an airbrush to enhance depth and shadow (i.e., the drapery effect on Elvis’ gold lame suit).
 [Soderquist also added detail and shading to the clothing to more closely approximate her protrait.]
 Each piece of glass had to then be fired once more.
 Some of the glass required silver stain to add yellow to yellow-orange highlights and detail, and, of course one more firing in the kiln.